Table of Contents

 Streamline redlining and contract negotiation processes

 Too many companies still use email back and forth to handle contract negotiations.
-They make changes to a Word or PDF document and send it to their counterparty, and that counterparty then must manually review the entire document again and send back suggestions.
+They make changes to a Word or PDF document and send it to their counterparty, who then has to manually review the entire document again before sending back suggestions.

-This process is painfully slow and one that costs your company money.
-It doesn’t have to be this way.
-Contract management software and a built-in editor make it easy to negotiate contracts within a single platform or across multiple platforms.
+This is painfully slowand expensive.
+Contract management software with a built-in editor changes that, making it easy to negotiate contracts within a single platform or across multiple platforms.
 It also permits:

 - In-app contract redlining